 Our students study and excel in their classrooms with the goal of becoming people who will influence the world for good through their love of knowledge.
 Our vision is that the graduate of St. Agnes Academy-St. Dominic School will pursue excellence and life-long learning in order to provide the leadership necessary to make the world a better place.

-We build community in our classrooms, on our sports teams, in our student organizations and through social events sponsored by the school.
-We recognize that the community continually shapes, supports and challenges each individual.
+We build community in our classrooms, on our sports teams, in our student organizations, and through social events sponsored by the school.
+We recognize that the community continually shapes, supports, and challenges each individual.

-Community service is a guiding principle to all our students.
+Community service is a guiding principle for all our students.
 We want our students to recognize they are called by faith to service – that means giving their talents and time - their personal commitment.
 From our youngest students to our Upper School, our students lead and participate in a wide variety of service projects.

 The spiritual heart of our campus is found in our beautiful St. Catherine Chapel located in Siena Hall.
 The chapel features 13 historic stained glass windows depicting Dominican saints.
 The windows, which were designed in 1911, hung in the chapel at the school’s original location on Vance in downtown Memphis.
 The windows were brought out of storage and carefully restored when the new chapel was built in 1998.
 The windows are a visual communication of the Dominican spirit of truth exemplified in the lives of the Dominican saints.

-The Four Pillars of the Dominican Charism - Study, Prayer, Community and Service - provide a foundation for all students, sustaining the unique St. Agnes Academy-St. Dominic School experience.
+The Four Pillars of the Dominican Charism - Study, Prayer, Community, and Service - provide a foundation for all students, sustaining the unique St. Agnes Academy-St. Dominic School experience.